Domestic Partner Benefits

 Marriage provides certain legal protections unavailable to couples in a domestic partnership.
 For example, married couples can enroll in each other's health insurance plans without tax implications.
 Domestic partners may face tax consequences for the same coverage.
 Additionally, some employers may offer benefits for spouses but not for domestic partners.

 Laws change over time.
 State human rights and civil rights laws are in flux in some states.
-It can be challenging to keep track of proposed and enacted legal changes.
-The following websites can help you keep track of domestic partnership laws:
+It can be challenging to keep track of proposed and enacted legal changes that may affect you or your loved ones.
+The following organizations can help you find resources and information on domestic partnership laws and more:

 Learn More About Domestic Partner Benefits From an Attorney